Modi fiddles as drought shrivels India's crops

 MODI "ONLY TALKS"

-Meanwhile, across villages in the huge western state of Maharashtra, weeds grow through drooping sugarcane and soybean crops.
+Meanwhile, across villages in Maharashtra, weeds grow through drooping sugarcane and soybean crops.
 Rats infest sunbaked rice fields.

 Rains were more than 40 percent below normal in central Maharashtra.
 Farmers there, worried that their crops will fail again, said they had lost hope with Modi.